• Home

 How can I stop premature ejaculation?

-There are various behavioural techniques that you can attempt to prevent premature ejaculation.
+There are various behavioural techniques that you can attempt to cure premature ejaculation.

 1. Masturbate two hours before having sexual encounters